masalha-alaa/Titanic/README.md

 The given dataset includes passenger information, such as: name / age / gender / fare / socio-economic class / number of family members / ticket number / cabin number / embarkation.

-In this notebook I explain the steps I've done to build my model and achieve a high accuracy of 78%.
+In this notebook I explain the steps I have done to build my model and achieve a high accuracy of 78%.

 Please find the notebook [**titanic.ipynb**](https://github.com/masalha-alaa/Titanic/blob/master/titanic.ipynb) in the root directory, in which you'll find a walkthrough of my work, or head over to my [Kaggle profile](https://www.kaggle.com/alaamasalha/titanic) where you'll find the same notebook and see some of my other projects.